LeiXu1999/A-LOAM-for-kitti-dataset-to-tum/README.md

 ```
 gedit ~/catkin_ws/src/A-LOAM/launch/aloam_velodyne_HDL_64.launch
 ```
-Change 'RESULT_PATH' to your result dir
+Change 'RESULT_PATH' to your result dir(Of course, you can also find the result in the "result" folder without changing it)

 ### 4.2 Run the launch file:
 ```